Updated On

 Mint

 Mint is one of the easiest herbs to grow, so it’s a great start if you’re new to gardening.
 Start seeds in late winter so you can plant outside in the spring.
 Mint will spread like wildfire, so use mulch to prevent this if you like.
-But if you’re trying to prevent ticks, you may want as much as you can get!
+But if you’re trying to prevent ticks, you may want as much as you can get.

 Lemongrass

 Lemongrass (Cymbopogon) is a group of grassy, lemon-smelling species that are a pleasant complement to lavender.
 This plant is also the source of citronella oil.
-Like any oil-rich plant, they are repulsive to tick-carrying animal and their concentrates have been shown to kill ticks.
+Like any oil-rich plant, they are repulsive to tick-carrying animals and their concentrates have been shown to kill ticks.
 Another bonus is that lemongrass is delicious as an extra flavoring in many styles of cooking.

 Geranium

 Geraniums are a large group of flowering plants that also go by the name cranesbill.
 They are very beautiful, so they make a great addition to a garden.
 But like many beautiful things in nature, they are also highly toxic, so deer and ticks stay far away.
 Unfortunately, they’re also toxic for your cats and dogs, so be careful.
-Most animals can instinctively keep away from toxic plants, but accidents happen!
+Most animals can instinctively keep away from toxic plants, but accidents happen.

 Geraniums require extra digging and pruning to maintain over the winter, so they are usually sold as annuals.
 This means buying new plants every year.
 Plant in the spring in a spot with morning sun and afternoon partial shade.